kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 #### Returns

-An array of transactions that requires signatures before being submitted to the network.
+An object of transactions (containing createConfigTx, createPoolTx, and swapBuyTx) that requires signatures before being submitted to the network.

 #### Example